-- Represent and articulate OTI's mission and global programs to visitors, senior officials from international organizations, bilateral donors and national and local foreign government officials; - Identify or seek out NGOs, international donors, U.S. Government (USG) agencies and other organizations of importance to OTI programs in Washington and the field, and develop and maintain professional relationships with them; - Advise and/or assist in drafting documents outlining future planning and vision in the development and implementation of OTI programs, and assist in developing and improving country program monitoring and evaluation systems, providing guidance on designing and managing final evaluations; - Advise Senior Management and Team Leaders on budget processes and reviews, preparing justification documentation when necessary; - Update and revise, as needed, program management guides, including strategic planning and field operations materials; - Serve as a liaison with other DCHA offices, other USAID divisions and the State Department on program and policy direction; - Help ensure that OTI's programs and their activities are monitored and evaluated and that lessons learned from the activities feed into ongoing or future activities; - Ensure appropriate resource allocation among OTI field offices and implementing partners; - When required, supervise staff as delegated by the OTI supervisor (e.g. Technical Advisors, Program Managers, Program Assistants, Program Admin Assistants, etc).
-Provide orientation, training, and mentoring for staff supervised; assign work, explain how duties are to be performed to meet expectations and communicate how the successful performance of those duties will be measured; evaluate staff performance; recognize good performance; communicate where performance needs to be improved; resolve complaints; and approve leave requests and timesheets as well as training, travel and program and operations requests; - When required, act as Division Leader, or in other team roles: - Provide other services as required to fulfill OTI's program objectives.
+- Identify or seek out NGOs, international donors, USG agencies and other organizations of importance to OTI programs in Washington and the field, and develop and maintain professional relationships with them; - Serve as a liaison with other Bureau of Democracy, Conflict and Humanitarian Assistance (DCHA) offices, other USAID divisions and the State Department on program and policy direction; - Negotiate, within the guidelines provided by the OTI Chief, FPD, or his/her designee, program and project agreements with governmental and non-governmental counterparts; - Provide training and mentoring on OTI program implementation for OTI staff both in Washington and the field as required; - Supervise staff as delegated by the supervisor (e.g. Program Managers, Program Assistants, Program Administrative Assistants, etc).
+Provide orientation, training, and mentoring for staff supervised; assign work, explain how duties are to be performed to meet expectations and communicate how the successful performance of those duties will be measured; evaluate staff performance; recognize good performance; communicate where performance needs to be improved; resolve complaints; and approve leave requests and timesheets as well as training, travel and program and operations requests; and, - Report to the Chief of Field Programs or his/her designee, and to the USAID Mission Director (or Ambassador when no Mission Director is present) in the field; - Perform all other duties as assigned.